Alex-Werner/microwork-rpc-handler/README.md

 # API

-- handleRPCReply(data, msg, response, reply, provider) - Allow to reply to a given request.
+- `handleRPCReply(data, msg, response, reply, provider)` - Allow to reply to a given request.
-- async handleRPCRequest(topic, data, service) - Send the request
+- async `handleRPCRequest(topic, data, service)` - Send the request
-- prepareRPCRequest(data, resolve, reject) - Should be used before a RPCRequest.
+- `prepareRPCRequest(data, resolve, reject, [timeout])` - Should be used before a RPCRequest.
 Allow to prepare the reception of the RPCCalls, and handle resolving of the promise.
+If provided, a timeout can be executed which will remove the event listener
-- async subscribeToRPCEvents(service) - Should be executed before everything : Allow to enable the reception and dispatching of future RPC Calls
+- async `subscribeToRPCEvents(service)` - Should be executed before everything : Allow to enable the reception and dispatching of future RPC Calls

 # Contributions